Diamondback-Development/diamondback/README.md

 ## How to conribute

 In order to contribute, you need to be familiar with python.
-Additions to XX need to be useful for many people, not just you are a select few.
+Additions to Diamondback need to be useful for many people, not just you are a select few.
 If you do not want to contribute but want to help out, please open an issue on any bugs.
+Fork this repository in order to start contributing.

 ## Diamondback Founder